grroz/population-factory/README.md

 # Population Factory

 Population Factory generates an entire population to test your API, Web Application, you name it.
+Each individual citizen has the conventional characteristics of the everyday life (tax, name, lastname, address, etc) and some additional medical parameters such as Step Count, Calories, HR(Heart Rate) etc.

 # Installation

-` npm install population-factory --save `
+` npm i population-factory `

 # Usage
 ```